alligatormon/alligator/README.md

 - **entrypoint**: Receives metrics via Pushgateway, Statsd or Graphite protocols.
 It also configures the listen policy of ports to pass metrics to Prometheus, or make queries to the internal Alligator API
 - **lang**: Runs functions and methods from subprograms
 - **x509**: Obtains metrics from PEM, JKS or PCKS certificate formats
-- **aciton**: Runs commands in response to the metrics behaviour.
+- **action**: Runs commands in response to the metrics behaviour.
 It allows for proactive monitoring policy.
 - **scheduler**: Configures the repeat time to run lang or actions by alligator.
 - **resolver**: Configures the DNS system of Alligator and allows to the collection of metrics from DNS servers for resolution
 - **persistence**: Saves metrics to the filesystem that enable preservation metrics between restarts